Mrgaton/Mrgaton/README.md

 - 👋 Hi, I’m @Mrgaton
-- 👀 I’m interested in c#,c++
+- 👀 I’m interested in c#, Typescript
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning nothing:(
-- 💞️ I’m looking to collaborate on google brom
+- 💞️ I’m looking to collaborate on somewhere brom
 - 📫 How to reach me instagram

 <!---